MJohnSamuel/firstproject/README.md

 # firstproject
-hello there, its just a experimantation of github with branches..
+hello there, its just a experimantation of github with branches. and also collabaration